MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/devenv-howto-rdl-report-layout.md

 }
 ```
 4. Build the extension (Ctrl+Shift+B).
-5. Open the generated report layout file in Word.
+5. Open the generated report layout file in Report Builder.
-6. In Word, edit the layout using the **XML Mapping Pane** on the **Developer** tab.
-If you do not already see the Developer tab, go to **Options**, then **Customize Ribbon**, and in the **Main tabs** section, select the **Developer** check box.
-7. In Word, in the **Custom XML part**, locate the report, and then open the layout.
-9. Drag elements onto the document, and save the report layout when you are done. <!-- test this and write specifically -->
+6. ...
 10. Back in Visual Studio Code, press Shift+F5 to compile and run the report.
 You will now see the generated report in preview mode.